karantaneja778/SDCND/SDCNDTerm1/Project1 Finding_Lanes/Final Project/CarND-LaneLines-P1-master/writeup.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline to detect lane lines and draw a mask over it.

-My pipeline consisted of 5 steps.
+My pipeline consisted of six steps.

 First, I converted the images to grayscale